Tax Guide for Sellers of Firearm and Ammunition Products

 Delivering and Registering Firearms or Ammunition for Out-of-State Retailers

-The California Penal Code requires that the sale of a firearm, firearm precursor part, or ammunition from an out-of-state (FFL) retailer be made through a registered California Firearms Dealer (CFD).
-The out-of-state retailer will ship the firearm or ammunition to the CFD to log it into their Federal Acquisition/Disposition books, complete the DOJ Firearms DROS, and deliver the firearm, firearm precursor part, or ammunition to the California purchaser.
+The California Penal Code requires that firearm product sales from out-of-state FFL retailers be made through a licensed California Firearms Dealer (CFD).
+The out-of-state retailer will ship the firearm product to the CFD to log it into their Federal Acquisition/Disposition books as applicable, complete the DOJ DROS process, and deliver the firearm product to the California purchaser following any required waiting periods.

-When a CFD completes the registration and transfer paperwork and delivers a firearm, firearm precursor part, or ammunition to a California purchaser on behalf of either an out-of-state private party or an out-of-state FFL retailer who is not registered with us, the CFD is presumed to be the retailer of the firearm, firearm precursor part, or ammunition and generally owes the sales tax and the CFET on the total amount of the sales price including any service charge, delivery, or handling fees but excluding the DROS fee, Firearms Safety fee, and Safety and Enforcement fee that are paid by purchasers.
-Only the CFD possessing the firearm, firearm precursor part, or ammunition has the authority to transfer title to the purchaser.
-As a CFD, you should obtain a copy of the sales contract or invoice from the out-of-state FFL seller or the purchaser to determine the proper amount of taxes due on the sale.
+The sales tax and the CFET are calculated on the total amount of the sales price including any optional service charge, delivery, or handling fees but excluding any fees imposed by the state, such as the DROS fee, Firearms Safety fee, and Safety and Enforcement fee, paid by purchasers.
+As a CFD, you should obtain a copy of the sales contract or invoice from the out-of-state seller or the purchaser to determine the proper amount of taxes due on the sale.

 Registering a Firearm from a California Private Party Seller